'Orange Is the New Black' hackers threaten other networks with ransom demands

-The hacker group — referring to itself as "thedarkoverlord" — said it demanded a "modest" ransom from Netflix to stop the leak, "yet they continue to remain unresponsive."
+The hack or hackers — who go by "thedarkoverlord" — said they had demanded a "modest" ransom from Netflix to stop the leak, "yet they continue to remain unresponsive."

 "With this information in mind (and the fact that leaving people on cliffhangers isn't fun) we've decided to release Episodes 2-10 of 'Orange Is The New Black' Season 5 after many lengthy discussions at the office where alcohol was present," the group said on an online computer code sharing site.